xtream1101/github-backup/README.md

 Positional arguments
 user: github username
-dir: directory the backup will be saved in (exclude username)
+dir: root directory the backup will be saved

 Optional arguments
 -h, --help: help
 -up, --update: update repo list of user, then update repos
+-f, --format-dir: creates a custom save path (see below for example)
 -s, --stared: backup users started repos
 -m, --mirror: Create mirror of user repos

+#####Format Dir
+Default: `"&user/&repo__&user"`
+`&user`: username of the owner of the repo
+`&repo`: the name of the repo

 Developed with Python 3.4.2